brave/browser-laptop/.github/CONTRIBUTING.md

 * steps to test the fix (if applicable)
 * for design-related changes, it is helpful to include screenshots

 Feel free to tag a Brave employee in the pull request to assign them to review your code.
+Please note that your pull request will be subject to our [reviewer guidelines](https://github.com/brave/browser-laptop/wiki/Reviewer-guideline), which you'll want to make sure your PR meets.

 ### Employees should